-- (2) The Company has been actively implementing the Company's gross margin improvement initiatives, which were announced during the fourth quarter of 2006.
-As a result of these initiatives, the Company incurred total pre-tax charges of \$6.2 million and \$12.7 million during the years ended December 31, 2009 and 2008, respectively.
-Of these pre-tax charges, \$4.7 million and \$1.5 million were absorbed by the Company's golf clubs and golf balls operating segments during 2009, respectively, and \$6.0 million and \$6.5 million were absorbed by the Company's golf clubs and golf balls operating segments during 2008, respectively. - (3) In connection with the workforce reductions announced in April 2009, the Company recorded pre-tax charges of \$5.2 million, of which \$3.1 million and \$0.9 million were absorbed by the Company's golf clubs and golf balls operating segments, respectively, during the twelve months ended December 31, 2009. - (4) Reconciling items represent the deduction of corporate general and administration expenses and other income (expenses), which are not utilized by management in determining segment profitability.
-For further information on segment reporting see Note 19 to the Consolidated Financial Statements "Segment Information" in this Form 10-K. Reconciling items for 2008 include the reversal of an energy derivative valuation account, which resulted in a non-cash, non-operational benefit to income of \$19.9 million.
-See Note 11 "Derivatives and Hedging" to the Consolidated Financial Statements included in this Form 10-K.
+- (1) Certain prior period amounts have been reclassified to conform to the current year presentation. - (2) As a result of the Global Operations Strategy implemented in 2010, during the year ended December 31, 2010, the Company incurred total pre-tax charges of \$14.8 million, of which \$12.1 million and \$0.8 million were absorbed by the Company's golf clubs and golf balls operating segments, respectively.
+During the year ended December 31, 2009, the Company incurred total pre-tax charges of \$6.2 million in connection with initiatives targeted at improving gross margins, of which \$4.7 million and \$1.5 million were absorbed by the Company's golf clubs and golf balls segments, respectively (see Note 3 "Restructuring Initiatives" in the Notes to Consolidated Financial Statements included in this Form 10-K). - (3) During the year ended December 31, 2010, the Company incurred pre-tax charges of \$4.0 million related to the workforce reductions announced in the fourth quarter in 2010, of which \$1.3 million and \$0.2 million were absorbed by the Company's golf clubs and golf balls operating segments, respectively.
+During the year ended December 31, 2009, the Company incurred pre-tax charges of \$5.2 million in connection with the workforce reductions announced in April 2009, of which \$3.1 million and \$0.9 million were absorbed by the Company's golf clubs and golf balls operating segments, respectively. - (4) Reconciling items represent the deduction of corporate general and administration expenses and other income (expenses), which are not utilized by management in determining segment profitability.
+The reconciling items for 2010 include a pre-tax impairment charge of \$7.5 million that was recognized in the fourth quarter of 2010 related to certain trademarks and trade names (see Note 9 "Goodwill and Intangible Assets" to the Notes to Consolidated Financial Statements in this Form 10-K), and a \$11.2 million increase in net realized and unrealized losses related to foreign currency hedging contracts included in other income (expense).
+For further information on segment reporting see Note 19 "Segment Information" to the Notes to Consolidated Financial Statements in this Form 10-K.